riak/riak.github.io/docs/setup/installing/source/index.md

 sidebar_position: 9
 ---

-[install source erlang]: /docs/setup/installing/source/erlang
+[install source erlang]: ./erlang.md
-[downloads]: /docs/downloads/
-[install debian & ubuntu#source]: /docs/setup/installing/debian-ubuntu/#installing-from-source
+[install debian & ubuntu#source]: ../debian-ubuntu.md#installing-from-source
-[install freebsd#source]: /docs/setup/installing/freebsd/#installing-from-source
+[install freebsd#source]: ../freebsd.md#installing-from-source
-[install mac osx#source]: /docs/setup/installing/mac-osx/#installing-from-source
+[install mac osx#source]: ../mac-osx.md#installing-from-source
-[install rhel & centos#source]: /docs/setup/installing/rhel-centos/#installing-from-source
+[install rhel & centos#source]: ../rhel-centos.md#installing-from-source
-[install verify]: /docs/setup/installing/verify
+[install verify]: ../verify.md

 Riak should be installed from source if you are building on a platform for which a package does not exist or if you are interested in